okdv/create-insomnia-plugin/packages/create-insomnia-plugin/README.md

 # create-insomnia-plugin
-Monorepo for [create-insomnia-plugin](https://www.npmjs.com/package/create-insomnia-plugin) - an opionated bootstrapper for [Insomnia REST Client](https://insomnia.rest) plugins and themes
+An opionated bootstrapper for [Insomnia REST Client](https://insomnia.rest) plugins and themes

 ## Usage
 Getting started is simple, just run `npx create-insomnia-plugin <package-name>` and complete the prompts